Skip to main content

 The American Academy of Dermatology even boasts about Minoxidil effectiveness with several published articles describing efficacy and overall patient satisfaction.
 One article highlighted that 84.3% of the men in the study had some level of effectiveness with their use of Minoxidil.
 Another article showed a statistically significant improvement between Minoxidil and Placebo after 16 weeks of use.
 So if you don’t believe us, you can check out the thicker head of hair that the majority of men in these studies lucked out with after their regular use of Minoxidil.

-What’s the link between Minoxidil and Hair Shedding?
+What’s the Link Between Minoxidil and Hair Shedding?

 When Minoxidil shortens the Telogen phase, the hair follicle starts growing new hair at a faster rate.
 It may not be all glorious right off the bat; things will get worse before they get better but this only lasts for the first few weeks of using minoxidil.
 Hair loss will become more prominent and you might find your hair on more pillowcases than you’re used to – this is a natural step before your new hair’s regrowth.
 Minoxidil will eventually have the opposite effect and you’ll notice a positive change within 3-4 months months of consistent use.